-The aim is clear: to get as many people as possible excited about literature and reading as a cultural technique – because reading is and will remain a central basic skill that needs to be strengthened.
+The aim is clear: to get as many people as possible excited about literature and reading as a cultural technique because reading is and will remain a central basic skill that needs to be strengthened.
 It enables immersion into other worlds and perspectives, widens horizons and affects people’s lives.

 Playful and yet well-founded, entertaining and yet (literary) historically precise, the readings, events and festivals of Bremen’s literary scene repeatedly tie in with these existential topics.

-The Bremen Literature Prize, awarded by the local > Rudolf Alexander Schröder Foundation every January since 1954, is one of the most prestigious prizes in the German-speaking countries, not least because of its many courageous and well-informed award choices and the prize money (25,000 €).
-Award winners include renowned authors such as Paul Celan, Ingeborg Bachmann, Thomas Bernhard, Peter Weiss, Terézia Mora and Elfriede Jelinek.
-Since 1977, the supplementary Advancement Award for young authors amounting to 6,000 € has also been awarded.
-Here too, the list of award-winning authors is impressive.
+The Bremen Literature Prize, awarded by the local > Rudolf Alexander Schröder Foundation every January since 1954, is one of the most prestigious awards in the German-speaking countries, not least because of its many courageous and well-informed award choices and the prize money (€25,000).
+Prize winners include renowned authors such as Paul Celan, Ingeborg Bachmann, Thomas Bernhard, Peter Weiss, Terézia Mora and Elfriede Jelinek.
+The €6,000 supplementary Advancement Prize for young authors has also been awarded since 1977.
+The list of award-winning authors in this segment is also impressive.

 The range of literary festivals in Bremen is impressive in its diversity.